adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 The method of determining status is up to those developing the activities.
 For example, activities within a course may report individual status statements and leverage a final piece of content to look at the collection of results and report an overall status for the course.
 Another example is a reporting tool customized with an organization’s accepted passing threshold collecting scores from a course and evaluating them based on the organization threshold.
 The results of that evaluation could be reported to the LRS as the success for the course.

-#### Note About Default Status
-It was a common practice to set a default status on SCOs in SCORM.
-Sometimes variations in how an LMS handled a status, if not reported by the activity, caused issues in getting consistent results.
-Developers often tried to resolve this default status by setting the status in the activity upon launch.
-Many SCOs at launch will set completion status to incomplete, success status to failed and a score scaled to 0.0.
-This often works because the LMS is only required to save the latest value for an element of the latest attempt.
-But since an LRS keeps all records it can start to cause conflicts or confusing results.
-So to try to prevent these issues, it is strongly recommended not to report a default status.

 ### Resolving Conflicts
 Statements in an LRS are stored as a stream of information.
 It is possible to retrieve statements that conflict.
 It might be that a learner initially failed a test but later tried again and passed.
 In the LRS that result would likely appear as two separate, and conflicting, statements.
 Another issue that might arise is that the SCOs or lessons within a course may report one result while the course reports an overall status of another result.
 The following rules shall be followed to resolve such conflicts.